 - NO REQUIRED READING.
 Sorry about the all caps, guys, but I’m really passionate about this one.
 I think forcing a child to read will always be detrimental.
 I know some kids’ schools require reading for homework but I personally think that’s a big, fat mistake.
 I have NEVER met a person who developed a love of reading because someone forced him to do it (but I have met people who hate reading because of this!).
 The homeschool philosophy we follow (TJEd) has an important mantra regarding this: Inspire, don’t Require.
 If your kid won’t read, that means it’s time to find a way to inspire him, NOT force him.
+Looking for homeschooling tips?
+You might want to have a look at this Homeschool Organization advice for you and your children.
 Which leads us to…

 - Inspire your child to read!
 The author of the above-mentioned educational model tells a story about his 8-year-old who refused to read.
 The child was, however, passionate about construction and would spend hours watching a building crew work on a new house being built nearby.
 The dad walked over to the site, alone, one day and talked to the workers.
 He asked them to allow his son to help with odd jobs around the site…but only jobs that required reading.
 The next day, after visiting the site, the son came home and immediately asked his dad how to spell “cement”.
 Isn’t that great??
 There’s so much our kids get excited about…we just have to tap into that!